The Sūtra of the Sublime Golden Light (1)

 “ ‘I dedicate all the immeasurable good qualities that are produced by this good root to the highest enlightenment.

-“ ‘Also, just as past bodhisattvas mahāsattvas, while they were practicing,393 dedicated all their good roots to omniscient wisdom, and just as the present and future bodhisattvas dedicate, in that way I dedicate all my merit’s good roots to the highest enlightenment.
+“ ‘Also, just as past bodhisattva mahāsattvas, while they were practicing,393 dedicated all their good roots to omniscient wisdom, and just as the present and future bodhisattvas dedicate, in that way I dedicate all my merit’s good roots to the highest enlightenment.

 “ ‘Through the power of these good roots, may all beings simultaneously attain the complete enlightenment of perfect buddhahood and, just like other buddhas, [F.56.a] be seated on the Bodhimaṇḍa at the foot of a Bodhi tree; remain in inconceivable, unimpeded394 purity, in the Dharma retention that knows no end, and in the heroic samādhi; defeat the limitless army of evil Māra; realize wisdom and vision; and in that way realize everything clearly in one instant and, in the last part of dawn, obtain the amṛta of the Dharma, directly experiencing the meaning of its sweetness.395